 Famines are not what they used to be.
 By historical standards, the hunger crises of the past decades have been 'small' crises.
 Crop failures remain a threat, but a combination of public action and food aid tends to mitigate mortality.
 Although non-crisis death rates in hunger stricken regions like sub-Saharan Africa remain high, excess mortality due to famine tends to be low unless linked to war.
-That is why the ambition of recent famine historiography is not limited to explaining famines of the past; it is also to understand why they are less frequent today (Ó Gráda 2009, 257-282).
+That is why the ambition of recent famine historiography is not limited to explaining famines of the past; it is also to understand why they are less frequent today (Ó Gráda 2009, 257-82).
 The fact that contemporary famines are less frequent and less severe than historical famines can be seen as a success story of world historical proportions.
 However, it is only a partial success story.
 Famine has not yet been eradicated.
-Moreover, food security is threatened by new forms of vulnerability, instigated by a new wave of 'globalisation' in economics and governance.
-In the second half of the 20th century, total agricultural output rose faster (by a factor 2.6) than the world population did (by a factor 2.4).
-This achievement, in a period of unprecedented population growth, is even more remarkable because the percentage of people engaged in agriculture has reduced worldwide from 65% in 1950 to 42% in 2000 (FAO Statistics).
-However, even though the average per capita food supply rose by one fifth between 1960 and 2000, the number of undernourished people doubled.
-This means that the ratio has been stabilizing to around 15% of the world population for some decades now.
-On top of this, rapidly rising prices of agricultural commodities triggered in 2007/2008 the first 21st century food crisis, increasing the statistics of undernourishment even further.
+Moreover, food security is threatened by new forms of vulnerability, instigated by a new wave of 'globalization' in economics and governance.
+In the second half of the twentieth century, total agricultural output rose faster (by a factor 2.6) than the world population did (by a factor 2.4).
+This achievement, in a period of unprecedented population growth, is even more remarkable because the percentage